-- A safety backup such as an emergency brake must be provided for devices or equipment in a system to prevent hazardous conditions in case of failure of this product or an external device controlling this product. - When the breaker on the inverter input side trips, the wiring must be checked for fault (short circuit), and internal parts of the inverter for a damage, etc. The cause of the trip must be identified and removed before turning ON the power of the breaker - When a protective function is activated, take an appropriate corrective action, then reset the inverter, and resume the operation.
+- A safety backup such as an emergency brake must be provided for devices or equipment in a system to prevent hazardous conditions in case of failure of this product or an external device controlling this product. - If the breaker installed on the input side of this product trips, check for wiring faults (short circuits etc.) and damage to internal parts of this product.
+Identify and remove the cause of the trip before resetting the tripped breaker and applying the power to the product again. - When a protective function activates, take an appropriate corrective action, then reset the inverter, and resume the